 Lovely window on the way:

 We wandered a little more till we reached Sderot Yerushalayim.
 And on Yerushalayim boulevard 9, you can find Gesher theater.

 In 1991, during the first Gulf War, a group of Russian actors under the leadership of Yevgeny Arye, a prominent stage director from Moscow, immigrated to Israel and in a bold move, founded a theatre symbolically named Gesher: ‘a bridge’ in Hebrew.
 It all started as a scene from the theatre of the absurd.
-A group of actors crowded in a small cellar in Tel-Aviv, rehearsing Hebrew texts transcribed into Cyrillic alphabet.
-Running in their costumes and gas-masks to the nearest shelter each time the sirens started wailing to warn of an Iraqi missile attack.
+A group of actors crowded in a small cellar in Tel-Aviv, rehearsing Hebrew texts transcribed into the Cyrillic alphabet.
+Running in their costumes and gas masks to the nearest shelter each time the sirens started wailing to warn of an Iraqi missile attack.

 Source: official website